nathaniel-daniel/rpgmv-tool/README.md

 This is a tool that can convert compiled event command JSON into Python for easier readability.
 Note that the generated Python is not intended to be run and will fail if you do so.
-The generated code will reference functions and variables that don't exist, and may not even be syntactially valid.
+The generated code will reference functions and variables that don't exist, and may not even be syntactically valid.
 The generated Python is purely for inspection.
 The simplest way to use this command is like so:
 ```bash